ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 * On the Instances tab, you will see the Availabilty Zone (_i.e us-east-1c_).
 This will be used when creating Elastic Block Volumes for the Web Server Instance.

+_The EBS Volumes have attached to the Database Server_

 ### Step 6: Create and Attach 3 Elastic Block Store Volumes to the Database Server EC2 Instance

 * Repeat Step 3 but attach the Volumes to the Database Server and ensure the volumes are attached to the Availability Zone (_i.e. us-east-1c_) of the Database Server.